-- The Committee considers and monitors the level and structure of remuneration of the directors of the Company and the Fund. - The Committee is authorised, in consultation with the Secretary, where necessary to fulfil its duties, to obtain outside legal or other professional advice, including the advice of independent remuneration consultants, to secure the attendance of external advisors at its meetings, if it considers this necessary, and to obtain reliable up-to-date information about remuneration in other companies, all at the expense of the Fund. - · The Committee considers the overall levels of insurance cover for the Company, including directors' and officers' liability insurance. - · The Committee conducts a process annually to evaluate the performance of the Board and its individual directors. - The Committee considers such other topics as directed by the Board.
+- The Committee considers and monitors the level and structure of remuneration of the directors of the Company and the Fund. - The Committee is authorised, in consultation with the Secretary, where necessary to fulfil its duties, to obtain outside legal or other professional advice, including the advice of independent remuneration consultants, to secure the attendance of external advisors at its meetings, if it considers this necessary, and to obtain reliable up-to-date information about remuneration in other companies, all at the expense of the Fund. - The Committee considers the overall levels of insurance cover for the Company, including directors' and officers' liability insurance. - The Committee conducts a process annually to evaluate the performance of the Board and its individual directors.

+directed by the Board.

 The Board believes that, subject to any exception explained above and the nature of the Company as an investment fund, it has complied with the applicable provisions of the AIC Code and AIC Guide throughout the year.
 The Board has noted the recommendations of the AIC relating to Board diversity.
-The Board as a whole performs the function of a Nomination Committee and considers diversity, including the contractual arrangements are in place with the balance of skills, knowledge, diversity (including gender) and experience amongst other factors when reviewing the composition of the Board and appointing new directors, but does not consider it appropriate to establish targets or quotas in this regard.
+The Board, advised by the Nomination and Remuneration Committee, considers diversity, including the balance of skills, knowledge, diversity (including gender) and experience amongst other factors when reviewing the composition of the Board and appointing new directors, but does not consider it appropriate to establish targets or quotas in this regard.
 Board diversity is carefully considered and will continue to be considered in the future.